Is Jerusalem Safe for Tourists in 2026?

 What are the most dangerous areas in Jerusalem for tourists?

 Based on documented incident reports, the highest-risk areas in Jerusalem include: Jaffa Gate entrance, Damascus Gate approach, Via Dolorosa starting point near Lion's Gate (St. Stephen's Gate), approach to the Church of the Holy Sepulchre from Christian Quarter Road.
 Concentrated near Jaffa Gate on Omar Ibn al-Khattab Square and along David Street entering the Old City; also reported on HaNevi'im Street near the Christian Quarter.
-On the stone steps descending from the Jewish Quarter toward the Western Wall plaza (Kotel HaMa'aravi); also at the entrance archways off Dung Gate approaching the prayer area.
-These areas are associated with tour & activities, restaurant scams, other scams incidents.
+Fake listings cluster around searches for accommodation near Jaffa Gate, the Jewish Quarter, and the Christian Quarter of the Old City; also target searches for budget guesthouses in East Jerusalem near Damascus Gate.
+These areas are associated with tour & activities, restaurant scams, online scams incidents.

 Is Jerusalem safe at night?